PART I

 “You don’t build a business.
 You build people, then people build the business.” – Zig Ziglar

-- You will undergo critical shifts as you scale: from doer, to manager, to leader, to leader of leaders.
+- Shift leadership roles progressively from doer to manager, leader, and ultimately to leader of leaders.

 Tools: